JeffMcClintock/GMPI/README.md

 In the same vein as VST and Audio Unit plugins, GMPI is a plugin API for Software Instruments and Effects.

-The GMPI project was started to gather the best parts existing specifications and bring them together into an easy to use, open, powerful, and cross-platform interfacealternative to the proprietary standards offered by Steinberg, Apple, and other vendors.
+The GMPI project was started to gather the best parts existing specifications and bring them together into an easy to use, open, powerful, and cross-platform alternative to the proprietary standards offered by Steinberg, Apple, and other vendors.

 GMPI was instigated by the MMA (MIDI Manufacturers Association) as a collaborative effort.
 This implementation of GMPI is not endorsed by the MMA, but we've endeavored to adhere to the specification as closely as is practical.